J4NN0/wordlist-generator/README.md

       Insert the string you want to modify for dictionary attack.

-      For example for the word 'hello':
+      For example, the word 'hello' will generate the following strings:

          h3llo
          h3ll0